Chaiitanyaa/SwiftTrade/README.md

-#SwiftTrade

 # SwiftTrade Backend

-This repository contains the backend code for SwiftTrade, a stock trading application.
+This repository contains the code for SwiftTrade, a stock trading application.

 ## Features